Medical Assisting

 Fall Semester Milestones

-• Complete any learning support required in order to register for any MDCA courses.
-MA I only begins each fall semester with a new group admitted into the program.
+• MA I only begins each fall semester with a new group admitted into the program.

 •